Noemi1313/Puzzlebot_ObstacleDetection/README.md

-# TPuzzlebot Obstacle detection and path planning
+# Puzzlebot Obstacle Detection and Path Planning

 Implementation of path planning and control on a puzzlebot robot to avoid obstacles.
 Use of computer vision to detect the color on the obstacles and to know when and how to avoid them.